Skanderbeg: Second siege of Krujë and its aftermath

 With the death of Ballaban, Ottoman forces were left surrounded and according to Bernandino de Geraldinis, a Neapolitan functionary, 10,000 men remained in the besieging camp.
 Those inside the encirclement asked to leave freely to Ottoman territory, offering to surrender all that was within the camp to the Albanians.
 Skanderbeg was prepared to accept, but many nobles refused.
 The Albanians thus began to annihilate the surrounded Ottoman army before they cut a narrow path through their opponents and fled through Dibra.
 On 23 April 1467, Skanderbeg entered Krujë.
 The victory was well-received among the Albanians, and Skanderbeg's recruits increased as documented by Geraldini: Skanderbeg was in his camp with 16,000 men and every day his camp grows with young warriors.
 The victory was also well received in Italy with contemporaries hoping for more such news.
 Meanwhile, the Venetians had taken advantage of Mehmed's absence in Albania and sent a fleet under Vettore Capello into the Aegean.
 Capello attacked and occupied the islands of Imbros and Lemnos after which he sailed back and laid siege to Patras. Ömer Bey, the Ottoman commander in Greece, led a relief force to Patras where he was initially repelled before turning on his pursuers, forcing them to flee, ending their campaign.

-After these events, Skanderbeg's forces besieged Elbasan but failed to capture it because of the lack of artillery and sufficient number of soldiers.
+After these events, Skanderbeg's forces besieged Elbasan but failed to capture it because of the lack of artillery and a sufficient number of soldiers.